afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 ## Object Format

-We are reliying on MOQT extension headers to provide metadata that identifies and augemts the media information found in the object payload.
+MoQ-MI uses MOQT extension headers to provide metadata that identifies and augemts the media information found in the object payload.